PaddlePaddle/PaddleRS/docs/apis/data_en.md

 The return format is as follows:

-- If `read_geo_info` is `False`，the image data ([h, w, c] arrangement) is returned in the format of np.ndarray.
+- If `read_geo_info` is `False`, the image data ([h, w, c] arrangement) is returned in the format of np.ndarray.
-- If `read_geo_info` is `True`，a binary group is returned, in which the first element is the image data read, the second element is a dictionary, in which the key-value pair is the geographic information of the image, such as geographic transformation information, geographic projection information, etc.
+- If `read_geo_info` is `True`, a binary group is returned, in which the first element is the image data read, the second element is a dictionary, in which the key-value pair is the geographic information of the image, such as geographic transformation information, geographic projection information, etc.

 ## Data Transformation Operator

 In PaddleRS a series of classes are defined that, when instantiated, perform certain data preprocessing or data enhancement operations by calling the `__call__` method.
 PaddleRS calls these classes data preprocessing/data enhancement operators, and collectively **Data Transform Operators**.
-All data transformation operators inherit from the parent class[`Transform`](https://github.com/PaddlePaddle/PaddleRS/blob/develop/paddlers/transforms/operators.py)。
+All data transformation operators inherit from the parent class[`Transform`](https://github.com/PaddlePaddle/PaddleRS/blob/develop/paddlers/transforms/operators.py).

 ### `Transform`